ujeer/CollegeCodes/README.md

 # College Lab Reports Repository

 This repository contains lab reports for various subjects as part of the college curriculum.
-The lab reports cover topics such as Artifical intelligenc, Theory of Computation, Database Management system , Computer Network and Operating system
+The lab reports cover topics such as Artifical intelligenc, Theory of Computation,
 ## Subjects

 ### 1. Artificial Intelligence